aka-shinu/Autobotwa/README.md

 **Additional Tools:** React Intersection Observer for scroll detection, SVG Dotted Map for geographic visualizations

 ## Pages

-The application includes a homepage with comprehensive service overviews and dedicated pages for about, contact, and individual services including car rental, luxury cars, and logistics.
-Each service page provides detailed information, filtering options, and booking capabilities.
+The platform includes:

+- A feature-rich homepage with animated sections
+- An About page with structured company/service details
+- Contact page with interaction-ready components
+- Dedicated service pages with deep-dive content, filtering logic, and call-to-action sections

+Each page is optimized for responsiveness, accessibility, and smooth interaction.

 ## Development